-Deepa Venkethchalm’s paper discussed surrogacy against the backdrop of commercialization of health care and shrinking public health care on one hand and the growth of care economy on the other.
-According to her, the practice of surrogacy is located in the very large clout of ART industry, which is primarily in the private sector.
-This industry colludes with the institution of family, which enforces the value that motherhood is compulsory and natural.
-Because of such perception infertility is stigmatized.
-Due to its very location in private sector, there is heavy presence of brokerage economy in this industry.
-In the whole transaction the surrogates are placed at the margins due to the stigma attached to the work as well as their marginal socio-economic standing.
-This allows for a space for exploitation of the surrogate mothers.
+Venkethchalm deliberated on surrogacy against the backdrop of commercialization of health care and shrinking public health care on one hand and growth of care economy on the other.
+According to her, practice of surrogacy is located in the very large clout of ART industry, which is primarily in the private sector.
+This industry colludes with institution of family, which enforces the value that motherhood is compulsory and natural, leading to ostracization of infertility.
+Due to its very location in private sector, brokerage economy gets facilitated in this industry.
+In the whole transaction surrogates are placed at the margins due to the stigma attached to the work.
+Their low socio-economic standing, further allows a space for exploitation of the surrogate mothers.
 Through the very techniques of surveillance surrogate woman gets de-personified.
 Dominant medical values and the idealized bodily and spiritual practices get superimposed on her.
 In the whole process there is also emasculation of the husbands of the surrogates.
 Surrogates are prohibited from having sex with their male partners.
 Payment given to surrogate is pittiance and the clinics and brokers make the whole deal.

-Chayanika Shah in her paper entitled “gender affirming medical interventions and health system” traced the root of regulation of body in health set-up.
-She narrated how regulation of body started with birth control which essentially tried to fulfill the logic of capitalism and demographic calculation.
-Eventually, through family planning programmes categorization of bodies i.e. young, sex workers, queer, etc. took place as well as they became the subject of control.
+Chayanika Shah’s presentation traced the root of regulation of body in health set-up.
+She narrated how governance of body started with birth control which essentially tried to fulfill the logic of capitalism and demographic calculation.
+Eventually, through birth control programmes categorization of bodies i.e. young, sex workers, queer, etc. took place and they became the object of control.
 With many insights, she narrated gender affirming medical interventions in relation to queer bodies.
 They were considered to be unnatural, abnormal and to be cured.
-Hence, the medical perspective commensurate with the existing social norms.
-Shah pointed out that while these sections approach public health system, it makes moral judgments on such persons.
+Hence, medical perspective commensurate with the existing social norms.
+While these sections approach public health system, it makes moral judgments on such persons.
 But, in the private clinics, the interest was not making moral judgments rather the main concern is profit.
 Such approach forced the stigmatized groups to often choose private clinics.
-She argues that the queer bodies challenge the health system and its concepts of sex, gender and body.
+She argued that queer bodies challenge the health system and its concepts of sex, gender and body.

-Starting her paper with an example from her personal experience, Bhargavi Davar critiqued the health care system in India in dealing with mentally ill persons.
-According to her, on the one hand there is a predominant tendency to level the non-conventional, assertive women as mentally ill.
-On the other hand, once they are brought to the health system and identified as mentally ill, the health care system itself depersonifies the person’s body.
-On many occasions the harmful effects of the drugs paves the way for full blown disease.
+Starting the lecture from her personal experience, Bhargavi Davar critiqued health care system in India in dealing with mentally ill persons.
+According to her, on the one hand there is a predominant tendency to lebel unconventional, assertive women as mentally ill.
+On the other hand, once they are brought to the health system and identified as mentally ill, health care system itself depersonifies the person’s body.
+On many occasions the harmful effects of drugs paves the way for full blown disease.
 She argued that the treatment of mentally ill is based on the colonial framework, where the control of human being becomes the key concern in such instrumental care.
-Once the person is identified with mental illness, is considered as ‘civil dead persona’.
-And the person gets treated as medico-legal subject.
 Further Davar critiqued the 2017 Mental Health Act as linguistic sophistry and rather considered the CRPD (Convention on the Rights of Persons with Disability) as promising one in dealing with mental illness.